 Reclaiming Oil Concentrates from Cannabis Waste

-Properly implementing recapture of “waste” concentrates like resin/distillate on glassware, tools, wipes, and equipment can lead to many kgs of saved material a year.
-This guide to recovering and recapturing cannabis waste covers the main processes to reclaim oil concentrates in cannabis manufacturing — keep in mind, that there are additional methods, and solvents available other than the proposed solvents — some processes require a C1D1 environment to function, and some solvents are restricted by state laws.
+Properly implementing the recapture of “waste” concentrates like resin or distillate on glassware, tools, wipes, and equipment can lead to many saved kilograms of material each year.
+This guide to recovering and recapturing cannabis waste covers the main processes for reclaiming oil concentrates in cannabis manufacturing — keep in mind that additional methods and solvents are available beyond the proposed solvents, and some processes require a Class 1 Division 1 (C1D1) environment to function, and state laws restrict the use of some solvents.

-“Dirty” material that has hydrocarbon solvents like ethanol or isopropanol, or even a caustic cleaning agent like industrial purple.
+1. 1.
+“Dirty” refers to material mixed with hydrocarbon solvents like ethanol or isopropanol or a caustic cleaning agent like industrial purple.

-“Clean” material that can readily be re-used — examples include; fresh jar scraping, tool coating, and machine purge material.
+2. 2.
+“Clean” indicates that the material can be reused — examples include fresh jar scrapings, tool coatings, and machine-purged material.

-“Clean but oxidized material” is old material that can readily be re-used, but has developed off-putting flavors — examples include; filter paper from rosin press, activated/denatured live resin from overheating, oil exposed to activated media, and machine purge material left for months in open containers.
+3. 3.
+“Clean but oxidized material” applies to old material that can be reused but has developed off-putting flavors — examples include filter paper from a rosin press, activated/denatured live resin from overheating, oil exposed to activated media, and machine-purged material left in open containers for months.

 Dirty Waste Reclamation